 If you drew a line, the tools in the details panel let you delete the line, add an arrow to the end of it, or change its color.

 If you drew a shape, tools in the details panel let you delete the shape, fill it in, or change its color.
 The fill color is the same as the outline of the shape, but it has some transparency.

 If you drew a line that was almost straight, or a shape that was almost a rectangle or circle, a tool appears in the details panel to the left of the color picker, showing the shape the app senses you may be trying to draw.
-Selecting it turns your shape into a straight line, perfect circle, or perfect rectangle.
+Tapping it turns your shape into a straight line, perfect circle, or perfect rectangle.

 - Drag your line or shape to move it on the map.

 - When you have added the markers, lines, and shapes you need, stop marking up your map by tapping Back .